baboment/Spectre_plot_Chr/README.md

 Spectre provides a genome wide plot summarising coverage and CNV calls.
 The coverage input stems from Mosdepth run with a 1 kb bin size.
 After normalising each 1 kb window by the genome wide median coverage Spectre obtains ploidy estimates along every chromosome.
-For plotting, these estimates are smoothed with a Gaussian kernel spanning roughly one megabase.
-The window width is derived from the median spacing of the coverage data and the filter's ``sigma`` is set to one sixth of this width, meaning about three standard deviations fall to either side.
-The resulting smoothed coverage is plotted as green points across all chromosomes.
+For plotting, these estimates are averaged across roughly one megabase based on the median spacing of the coverage data.
+Points are coloured by their ploidy value using a nine colour scale from ``#d73027`` at zero through ``#ffffbf`` at two to ``#4575b4`` at four.

 Chromosomes are concatenated on the x-axis with tick marks every 20 Mbp and major labels every 100 Mbp.
 A blue horizontal line can mark the global baseline